 For those who like extreme hill running

 For the extreme athletes among you check out the Mt.
 Esja Ultra Run which is an annual event held every summer.
 From the “Steinn” it is short but a steep way up to the top at “Þverfellshorn.”
 It is a relatively easy climb in summer but watch your step anyway.
-The combined distance of the hiking trail from the parking lot at Mógilsá to the Steinn and back down is just over 6 kilometer.
-The elevation gain is just under six hundred meters and the elevation at Steinn is 605 meters. Þverfellshorn stands tall at 780 meters.
+The round trip of the hiking trail the Mógilsá parking lot to the Steinn is just over 6 kilometer.
+The elevation gain is just under six hundred meters.
+Steinn sits at 605 meters. Þverfellshorn stands tall at 780 meters.

 Be careful when hiking in winter